 A: As far as I know, /all/ old Nokia phones could do that

-when we were still banging the rocks together and dinosaurs roamed
+when we were still banging the rocks together and dinosaurs

-getting an old Nokia and swapping out the SIM for such
+manual or getting an old Nokia and swapping out the SIM for such

 occasions.
 On Android you can now only record the